A Franco-Flemish double-manual harpsichord,

 Detail of the case Bentside decoration 4

-The painting has been done in oil, and is painted on a ground of thick gold leaf.
-This type of decoration was known in the eighteenth-century as ‘vernis martin’ after the Martin brothers who invented and developed this luxurious type of furniture decoration.
+The painting of the central charioteer figure has been little re-touched and is one of the most convincing indications that francois Boucher is the author of the figure paintings.
 The putti are remarkably similar to a number of paintings by Boucher in various museums and galleries throughout Europe and North America.

 Details of the Franco-Flemish harpsichord